 I wrote this guide to help you use natural medicine thoughtfully so your health stays protected while you explore options that fit your life.

-Focus first on strong basics: sleep, stress care, nutrition and movement often deliver the clearest healing for the body and system.
+Focus first on strong basics: restorative sleep, effective stress management, balanced nutrition, and regular movement often deliver the clearest benefits for the body and overall system.

-Choose practitioners carefully.
-Verify training, prefer those who work with your doctors and other providers, and respect primary care boundaries.
+Choose practitioners carefully: verify training, prefer those who coordinate with your doctors and other healthcare providers, and respect primary care boundaries.

-Remember: labels cannot claim to treat disease.
-Pick reputable brands with third‑party testing and keep a short record of what you used and how you felt.
+Remember: product labels cannot claim to treat disease.
+Pick reputable brands with third‑party testing, make sure you record what you used and how you felt, and keep that information available for your clinicians.

 If you want friendly, expert support tailored to your goals and medicines, Call or WhatsApp Dr Kabonge at +256778320910.